-- Is licensed as a registered nurse by the state of Michigan. - Has a specialty certification as a certified nurse practitioner by the Michigan Board of Nursing. - Meets our qualification standards. - When outside the state of Michigan, is legally qualified to perform services in the state where the services are performed.
+- Is licensed as a registered nurse by the state of Michigan. - Has a specialty certification as a certified nurse practitioner by the Michigan Board of Nursing. - Meets our qualification standards.

 Certified registered nurse anesthetist

 A nurse who provides anesthesiology services and who: